sifat-rahim-zz/data_visualization/microservice_connection/README.md

     4. Please open the index.html file with any browser and visualize the dependency live.
 If any dependency is OK the colour is green, else read.

 Note : please install the necessary python libraries.
+I could not find time to make a pip requirement file.